CrawLeyYou/TLauncher-Fax/README.md

 First of all, hello to all of you, I have done enough research and reverse engineering about the launcher you are using, although not very deep. at least I think i found a few things necessary for it not to be considered "infected" Let's start with installing the Launcher first.
-If the launcher is installed, it opens one or more files in temp and downloads the attached
+When the Installer is opened, it opens one or more folders in temp and downloads the attached

 ![](https://user-images.githubusercontent.com/60201017/214714356-7445b91b-64af-44a6-a019-42402439f345.png)